sparkoo/java9-sort-app-example/README.md

 `uses cz.sparko.j9.sortapp.sort.Sort` to access `Sort` implementations.

-`requires public sort` to export `Sort` interface to all modules that reads `sortprovider` module.
+`requires transitive sort` to export `Sort` interface to all modules that reads `sortprovider` module.
 Those modules can't access particular implementations, but can work with them through interface.

 #### sort.'algorithm'